gazaskygeeks/bootcamp/coursebook/week7/README.md

 This week you will be introduced to a Node framework, called *hapi.js* and to a JavaScript templating engine, called *Handlebars.js*.
-You will then write your own hapi server and build a blog site using a postgreSQL database and server-side template rendering.
+You will then write your own hapi server and build a blog site using a PostgreSQL database and server-side template rendering.

 As this is the first week when you are introduced to a framework, it's worth